terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_3.md

 ## Getting data objects back from TerminusDB/ TerminusCMS

 Let us first look at how to update Destiny's Address.
-We will used a script called [update_data.js](update_data.js).
+We will use a script called [update_data.js](update_data.js).

 Let's examine the parts of the script.
 We import the Employee document that represents Destiny.
 Since we know the id, we will use getDocument: